AI Use Cases/Construction

 3

-Step 3: High-confidence threats trigger automated actions - session quarantine, credential challenge prompts, or temporary access suspension - while medium-confidence anomalies queue for human review with full forensic context and recommended next steps.
+Step 3: High-confidence threats trigger automated actions - session quarantine, credential challenge prompts, or temporary access suspension - while medium-confidence anomalies queue for human review with full incident context and recommended next steps.

 4